Handling Object Symmetries in CNN-based Pose Estimation: Experimental 6-DOF Evaluation

+As reference $R$, any three noncollinear object points with corresponding dash representation can be selected, \eg one of the possible object point combinations with the smallest angle error sum for three arbitrary selected output pixel.
+The rotational axis inside the dash representation can be regressed\footnote[3]{The coordinate along the rotational axis is unchanged in the star representation and therefore available.}.
+For continuous rotational objects, this can be used to form a reference based on the coordinate system, since the other two axis may be selected arbitrarily (if they form a coordinate system).

-\section{EXPERIMENTAL 6-DOF EVALUATION}
+\section{Experimental 6-DOF Evaluation}

 We evaluate our approach on the T-LESS Dataset \cite{hodan2017tless} which spotlights 30 industry-relevant objects without discriminative color and texture.
 Regarding the symmetry the objects can be categorized in eleven $\infty$-fold, $15$ $2$-fold, three $1$-fold and one $4$-fold symmetry around one axis.
-We accessed the dataset via the "BOP: Benchmark for 6D Object Pose Estimation" which provides standardized simulated training data, evaluation methods and the results from other state-of-the-art algorithms for direct comparison (cf.\cite{hodan2020bop}).
+We accessed the dataset via the "BOP: Benchmark for 6D Object Pose Estimation" which provides standardized simulated training data, evaluation methods and the results from other state-of-the-art algorithms for direct comparison (cf. \cite{hodan2020bop}).
+Since we only improve the pose estimation, we use the mask R-CNN detector results from \cite{labbe2020cosypose} for evaluation.